 Southland, New Zealand

 The Southland region is located south of Otago and hosts intrusive suites known for Mafic Ni-Cu-PGE and porphyry Cu-Au mineralisation.
 These intrusives are overlain by Tertiary sediments which host several coal and lignite sequences.
-These coal and lignite sequences are currently the main mining focus of the region; however, significant exploration of Southland for mineral deposits is underway by several companies.
+These coal and lignite sequences are currently the main mining focus of the region; however, extensive exploration of Southland for mineral deposits is underway by several companies.

 Kenex has undertaken prospectivity modelling of mafic Ni-Cu-PGE and porphyry Cu-Au mineralisation in Southland to identify targets in the region for follow-up exploration (Partington and Hill, 2008).
 For this modelling we used the fuzzy logic technique to combine derivative predictive maps created from databases of geological mapping, geochemical sampling, geophysics (where available) and mineral occurrences.
 These maps were created to represent elements of the mineral system for mafic Ni-Cu-PGE and porphyry Cu-Au mineralisation and combined to form a map showing the areas most prospective in Southland.